radiantlogic-v8/documentation-new/documentation/sys-admin-guide-rebuild/01-introduction.md

 1. In the Main Control Panel, click Settings > Configuration > File Manager.

 1. In File Manager, browse to RLI_HOME/vds_server/custom or any folder within.
-In the menu bar beneath torhe navigation bar, the Build drop-down menu displays.
+In the menu bar beneath the navigation bar, the Build drop-down menu displays.

     ![](Media/file-manager-build.png)